tjohann/mydriver/README.md

 2. char driver (use ioctl and write to define a new read buffer)
 3. i2c-gpio driver_simple (PCF8574 based)
 4. i2c-gpio driver (PCF8574 based with check of IRQ line)
+5. i2c-gpio driver for hd44780 based dispals (PCF8574 based)
-5. gpio irq driver_simple (bind a PIN to an irq)
+6. gpio irq driver_simple (bind a PIN to an irq)
-6. gpio irq driver (use write to define PIN)
+7. gpio irq driver (use write to define PIN)
-7. gpio driver (use ioctl to define PIN for read/write)
+8. gpio driver (use ioctl to define PIN for read/write)
+9. gpio irg driver for hd44780 based displays
-8. spi driver (MAX7119 based)
+10. spi driver (MAX7119 based)

 It's an playground for different topics like I2C.
 Therefore i implement a userspace example based on what is already available within the kernel/userspace (like i2c-tools) and a driver with a specialized interface (and a example of how to use it).
 You find also schematics and pics about my test setup.